Morse High School Scholarship Fund

 How does Morse High School Scholarship Fund spend its money?

 Morse High School Scholarship Fund directs 100% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Morse High School Scholarship Fund tax-deductible?